voltrue2/mesh-link/README.md

 |:-------|:------:|:--------|:-------------|
 |callback|NO      |Function |Callback function, if you are not using Promise, this is required|

+## setSplitSize(splitSize)

+You may change the maximum byte size threshold for each mesh network message to be split into multiple messages.

 ## info()

 Returns the IP address and port number that this mesh network node uses as an object.